ChyKusuma/Lamport_W-OTS_S-OTP/README.md

 ![registration process](https://github.com/ChyKusuma/Lamport_W-OTS_S-OTP/blob/main/.github/workflows/classical%20otp/CLASSIC%20OTP.png)

-# Note
+# Terms & Condition of this software
-* This project is not open-source.
+* This software is not open-source.
 * The source code is not publicly available in this repository, as the software is intended for commercial use and direct sale.
 * A working demo is provided in this repository for evaluation purposes.
 You can explore it in the listed directories.
 * If you are interested in purchasing the full source code, please send a request via email to qryptopunk@protonmail.com.